microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

-- `generatorParams`: the generator parameters.
+-`generatorParams`: the generator parameters.

 #### Throws

-`GenAIException` - If the call to the GenAI native API fails.
+`GenAIException`- if the call to the GenAI native API fails.

 #### Returns